-We have gained considerable experience in meeting Government and Agency-specific requirements in connection with trouble ticket management using the MetTel EIS Portal as the interface for GSA and Agencies.
+We adapt and customize our solutions to customers' needs and ensure our customers obtain the best possible solution at the most competitive price.
+Our customer service and commitment to ensuring support distinguish our solutions from those of considerable experience in meeting Government and Agency-specific requirements in connection with trouble ticket management using the MetTel EIS Portal as the interface for GSA and Agencies.
 Should escalations be required there are agreed upon escalation triggers and levels so GSA or the Agency always know who to contact if their operations require escalated support.